CumulusNetworks/docs/content/version/cumulus-netq-21/Cumulus-NetQ-UI-User-Guide/NetQ-User-Interface-Overview.md

     {{% imgOld 49 %}}

     to change the time zone from the default.
-    By default, the time zone is set to the user's local time zone.
-If a time zone has not been selected, NetQ defaults to the current local time zone where NetQ is installed.
+    By default, the time zone is set to the current local time zone where NetQ is installed.
 All time values are based on this setting.
     This is displayed in the application header, and is based on Greenwich Mean Time (GMT).

     {{% imgOld 50 %}}